Have you ever tried saving up for anything?

 In Shanghai, I’ve seen simple imported vegetables, such as tomatoes, at ten times the cost of those found in a local market, which is plain ludicrous.

-Buying these things at a premium rate, just so the background music to your shopping experience can be a pan-pipe cover of Ed Sheeran’s ‘Shape of You’ while you push a trolley with a kids’ toy car attached to the front is pretty extravagant – even if you are rich.
+Buying these things at a premium rate, just so the background music to your shopping experience can be a pan-pipe cover of Ed Sheeran’s ‘Shape of You’ while you push a trolley with a kids’ toy car attached to the front is pretty extravagant – and kind of pointless, even if you are loaded.

 By all means, hit those places when you’re craving a pack of chocolate digestives, but for the love of God, please . . .

-. . . step away from the perfectly-polished, pre-packed, premium-priced peppers and try buying those items at a local store.
+. . . step away from the perfectly-polished, pre-packed, premium-priced peppers and buy those items at a local store.

 You’ll be amazed at how much you can save.
 And the produce usually tastes better anyway.

 Lastly, be aware aware of lifestyle creep, which is a term used to describe the situation when your living costs increase with (and sometimes extend beyond) rises in your take-home pay.
-I write about this here.
+I have written about this here.

 Tip #3: Open an offshore bank account